opoupeney/dfd/source/devguide/dfx-basics.rst

 DreamFace was created to ease development of two difficult and time consuming tasks:

-* **the User Interface** - industrialize and simplify the creation of beautiful, complex user interfaces for multiples screens
+* **User Interface** - industrialize and simplify the creation of beautiful, complex user interfaces for multiples screens
 * **Back-End Data Integration** - codeless and secure intregration of virtually any API or back-end data source

 DreamFace is built on the MEAN Stack, MongoDB, ExpressJS, Angularjs and Nodejs.